-The RSE's trustee is responsible for the preparation and lodgement of the forms (APRA reporting forms) required by reporting standards made under the Financial Sector (Collection of Data) Act 2001, as listed in Attachment B to Prudential Standard SPS 310 Audit and Related Matters (APRA reporting standards) and for such internal controls as the trustee determines to be necessary to enable the preparation of the APRA reporting forms free from material misstatement, whether due to fraud or error.
-The APRA reporting forms have been prepared for the purposes of fulfilling the trustee's reporting requirements under the APRA reporting standards.
+The superannuation entity's trustee is responsible for the preparation and lodgement of the APRA Annual Return forms in accordance with the Financial Sector (Collection of Data) Act 2001 (FSCODA Reporting Standards) and for such internal controls as the trustee determines to be necessary to enable the preparation of these forms free from material misstatement, whether due to fraud or error.
+The APRA Annual Return forms have been prepared for the purposes of fulfilling the trustee's reporting requirements pursuant to the FSCODA Reporting Standards.